solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         T.TransactionItemsCountBucket
     ```

-2. Improve the query by adding support to calculate the lower margin of the first per-customer transactions items count bucket:
+We can improve this query by adding support to calculate the lower margin of the first per-customer transactions items count bucket:

     ```sql
     SELECT